GOING BIG

 - Capacity to generate as much as 60 GW of power on Tribal lands

-- Support from powerful organizations, the White House and government agencies
+- Support from powerful organizations and federal government

 HOW WE ARE DOING IT